Optimal shielding for Einstein gravity: Shielding phenomena in Einstein gravity

 \section{Shielding phenomena in Einstein gravity}

 \paragraph{Shielding.}

-We consider $n$-dimensional initial data sets for Einstein's vacuum field equations of general relativity, namely spacelike hypersurfaces embedded in a vacuum spacetime, modeled by a Ricci flat, $(n+1)$-dimensional Lorentzian manifold.
-Einstein's constraints form a set of $n+1$ differential equations for the induced intrinsic geometry and extrinsic geometry.
+We consider { three-dimensional initial data sets} for Einstein's vacuum field equations of general relativity, namely spacelike hypersurfaces embedded in a vacuum spacetime, modeled by a Ricci flat, { four-dimensional Lorentzian manifold.} Einstein's constraints form a set of four partial differential equations for the induced intrinsic geometry and extrinsic geometry.
 An extensive literature in physics and in mathematics is available on the construction of physically meaningful classes of solutions.
-In particular, one important strategy referred to as the \textit{variational method} was introduced by Corvino~\cite{Corvino-2000} and Corvino and Schoen~\cite{CorvinoSchoen} ---who built on Fischer and Marsden's work of the deformations of the scalar curvature operator.
+In particular, one important strategy referred to as the \textit{variational method} was introduced by Corvino~\cite{Corvino-2000} and Corvino and Schoen~\cite{CorvinoSchoen} ---who built on Fischer and Marsden's work on deformations of the scalar curvature operator.

 Motivated by the study of \textit{isolated} gravitational systems, we are interested here in asymptotically Euclidean, initial data sets and in the so-called \textit{anti-gravity} or \textit{shielding} phenomenon.
 Recall that, by the positive mass theorem, any vacuum space that coincides with the Euclidean space in the vicinity of an asymptotically Euclidean end is, in fact, globally isometric to the Euclidean space.
 In~\cite{CarlottoSchoen}, Carlotto and Schoen made a remarkable discovery by distinguishing between different angular directions at infinity.
-Namely, there exist non-trivial solutions to the constraints that, in a neighborhood of infinity, coincide with the Euclidean geometry in \textit{all angular directions except} within a conical domain with possibly arbitrarily small angle.
-Alternatively, the Euclidean and the Schwarzschild solutions can be picked up at infinity and be glued together across a conical domain.
-Chru\'sciel and Delay~\cite{ChruscielDelay-memoir,ChruscielDelay-2021,Delay} presented a method that applied to more general gluing domains and manifolds with hyperbolic ends.
-(Cf.~the reviews~\cite{Carlotto-Review,Chrusciel-bourbaki,GallowayMiaoSchoen} and Section~\ref{section6}, below.)
+Namely, there exist non-trivial solutions to the constraints that, in a neighborhood of infinity, coincide with the Euclidean geometry in \textit{all angular directions except} within a conical domain with possibly small angle.
+Alternatively, the Euclidean and Schwarzschild solutions can be glued together at infinity across a conical domain.
+Chru\'sciel and Delay~\cite{ChruscielDelay-memoir,ChruscielDelay-2021,Delay} dealt with more general gluing domains and manifolds with hyperbolic ends.
+(Cf.~the reviews~\cite{Carlotto-Review,Chrusciel-bourbaki,GallowayMiaoSchoen} and Section~\ref{section6}.)
 In this Letter, we follow this line of investigation.
-Other recent important advances on the gluing problem include~\cite{AndersonCorvinoPasqualotto,AretakisCzimekRodnianski,CorvinoHuang,CzimekRodnianski,MaoTao} and further references are cited throughout this text.
+Other recent important advances on the gluing problem include~\cite{AndersonCorvinoPasqualotto,AretakisCzimekRodnianski,CorvinoHuang,CzimekRodnianski,MaoTao} and further references cited throughout this text.

 \paragraph{Asymptotic shielding.}